Henrique-Mendes-11/Tennis_Launcher/README.md

 # Tennis_Launhcer
-Git where all the information from the project "Building a tennis ball launcher from scratch" are shared
+Git where all the information from the project "Building a tennis ball launcher from scratch" is shared

 Hello,